mbutlerncsa/dm_dev_guide/docs/rst_styleguide.rst

 Text wrapping
 -------------

-When writing reST documentation in Python docstrings, documentation lines should be wrapped at lengths of 110 characters for :ref:`consistency with our Python Style Guide <style-guide-py-line-length>`.
+When writing reST documentation in Python docstrings, documentation lines should be wrapped at lengths of 79 characters for consistency with our Python Style Guide.

-..
-NOTE: ls.st/rfc-107

 For reStructuredText documents (e.g., ``.rst`` files), reST doesn't care about line formatting.
 Emacs users, for example, are free to use hard-wrap formatting lines at 72 characters if that helps you write docs.